 Having a better understanding of your emotions and the emotions of others, can help you to look at your problems and disagreements differently, see things from another person’s perspective, and allow you and your partner, friend, or family member to work together to find solutions instead of pointing fingers.
 As a result, individuals can enhance their connections to others, build stronger relationships, and ultimately improve their mental wellbeing in the process.

-Contact Blair Wellness Group For Emotion Focused Therapy in Beverly Hills
+Contact Blair Wellness Group for Emotion Focused Therapy

 Positive relationships are at the heart of mental wellbeing because they provide comfort, support, and security.
 However, in some instances, relationships can be counterproductive and contribute to unhealthy and distressing symptoms that threaten emotional wellness.
 If you’re struggling with an unhealthy relationship or have difficulty maintaining relationships in general, emotion-focused therapy may be able to help.